hornof/docs/README.rst

 Luminide Documentation
 =======================================

-This GitHub template includes documentation for the Luminide Cloud Platform for AI Model Development.
+This GitHub repo contains the documentation for the Luminide Cloud Platform for AI Model Development.